librosa/librosa/README.md

     [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.591533.svg)](https://doi.org/10.5281/zenodo.591533)

-- If you wish to cite librosa for its design, motivation etc., please cite the paper published at SciPy 2015:
+- If you wish to cite librosa for its design, motivation, etc., please cite the paper published at SciPy 2015:

     McFee, Brian, Colin Raffel, Dawen Liang, Daniel PW Ellis, Matt McVicar, Eric Battenberg, and Oriol Nieto. "librosa: Audio and music signal analysis in python."
 In Proceedings of the 14th python in science conference, pp. 18-25.
 2015.